samply/beam/README.md

 *Samply.Beam* consists of two centrally run components and one proxy at each distributed node.
 The *Samply.Broker* is the central component responsible for facilitating connections, storing and forwarding tasks and messages, and communication with the central *Certificate Authority*, a [Hashicorp Vault](https://github.com/hashicorp/vault) instance managing all certificates required for signing and encrypting the payload.
 The local *Samply.Proxy* handles all communication with the broker, as well as authentication, encryption and signatures.

-Each component in the system is uniquely identified by its hierachical *BeamId*:
+Each component in the system is uniquely identified by its hierarchical *BeamId*:
 ```
 app123.proxy345.broker3.samply.de
 <------------------------------->